PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 ### Python Literals

-Eventually you are going to come across the term *literal* in the Python literature.
-It will be helpful for you to know what that term means.
+Eventually you are going to come across the term *literal* in the Python literature; we've used the term several times.
+It will be helpful for you to know what, exactly, that term means.
 Every programming language has some concept of a literal, and Python is no exception.

 In Python, a literal is syntax that creates a specific object.
 When we introduced strings, we mentioned that strings can be created either with a